-- Fill each loaf tin just over half full (same with the cupcakes).
-These cakes will rise a lot in the oven.
+Split the cake batter evenly between the two loaf tins.
 Check the oven has reached the correct temperature.
 Place the cake tins on the middle rack of the oven.
 Bake until the tops are golden brown, the top springs back when lightly touched, and a skewer inserted into the middle comes out clean.
 If not, add 5 minutes to the timer then check again.
 Repeat until cake is done.
 Total baking time is 35-45 minutes depending on your oven.

 - Ingredient substitutions and omissions: cake baking relies on the chemistry between the published ingredients.
 Any time you alter core ingredients like flour, eggs, butter/oils and milk you risk the cake not working.
-Even substituting full fat ingredients for low-fat alternatives can ruin it as fat is a core component to the structure of cake.
+Even substituting full-fat ingredients for low-fat alternatives can ruin it as fat is a core component of the structure of cake.
 Feel free to experiment, but I can’t guarantee your cake will work if you start making your own changes.

 - Loaves will keep in an airtight container, at room temperature, for up to 3 days.

 Like this Best Ever Carrot Cake recipe?
 Spread the word!